MAAS vs Growth Marketing.

 Which do I install first?

 If you still don't know if your product sells: Growth first.
-If you already sell but the ceiling won't move: Vibe Marketing first (you install system, then Growth optimizes within it).
+If you already sell but the ceiling won't move: MAAS first (you install system, then Growth optimizes within it).

 Is it the same as Performance Marketing?

 Performance Marketing is a specific funnel layer: the daily paid-media auction.
 Growth is the full funnel framework.
-Vibe Marketing is the architecture both operate on.
+MAAS is the architecture both operate on.
 Three different levels of the same problem.